teamuru/greenfieldApp/README.md

 > Navigate to the root directory

 - `npm install` - install dependencies
-- `npm start` - start the sevrer in production
+- `npm start` - start the server in production
 - `npm run build` - webpack build the front end

 > Alternatively run the following script to simultaneously run the server and build